Thursday, 30 December 2021

 So yesterday Ally followed in the footsteps of many clever and enterprising young Scottish men over the centuries and headed to London with his possessions and a bag of oatmeal to sustain him.
 Well, not the oatmeal but some sandwiches and snacks for the journey.

-I was quite tearful when it came time to say goodbye to him but Ally drily pointed out that we will be having dinner with him in London this evening!
+I was quite tearful when it came time to say goodbye to him but Ally drily pointed out that we will be having dinner with him in London the next day (today)!
 We hadn’t planned to visit him so soon but his updated journey to London has been delayed from the beginning of September.
 Since we have booked flights, accommodation and theatre tickets we couldn’t postpone so here we are waiting to take off on the 08.30 flight to London.

 We will miss Ally and Davie but it’s great that they are starting on this new exciting chapter of their lives and we will enjoyed visiting them in London and Manchester.